Top 5 2nd Quarter Trades of Su - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Successful Portfolios LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Summit Financial Strategies, Inc.’s top five trades of the quarter.

-During the quarter, Successful Portfolios LLC bought 32,979 shares of ARCA:SCHO for a total holding of 213,081.
-The trade had a 1.09% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $49.22.
+During the quarter, Summit Financial Strategies, Inc. bought 640,951 shares of ARCA:SCHB for a total holding of 1,293,928.
+The trade had a 6.89% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $52.53.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Successful Portfolios LLC reduced their investment in NAS:IUSB by 37,062 shares.
-The trade had a 1.05% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $47.37.
+During the quarter, Summit Financial Strategies, Inc. bought 206,700 shares of ARCA:SCHA for a total holding of 397,213.
+The trade had a 1.97% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $47.15.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core Total USD Bond Market ETF has a price-book ratio of 0.78.
+In terms of valuation, Schwab U.S. Small-Cap ETF has a price-earnings ratio of 11.96 and a price-book ratio of 1.86.

-During the quarter, Successful Portfolios LLC bought 13,857 shares of ARCA:SCHB for a total holding of 147,814.
-The trade had a 0.41% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $48.06.
+During the quarter, Summit Financial Strategies, Inc. bought 33,758 shares of ARCA:SCHX for a total holding of 66,380.
+The trade had a 0.37% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $52.98.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab U.S. Broad Market ETF has a price-earnings ratio of 17.50 and a price-book ratio of 3.23.
+In terms of valuation, Schwab U.S. Large-Cap ETF has a price-earnings ratio of 18.21 and a price-book ratio of 3.50.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core High Dividend ETF has a price-earnings ratio of 17.00 and a price-book ratio of 3.62.
+In terms of valuation, iShares Core S&P 500 ETF has a price-earnings ratio of 18.40 and a price-book ratio of 3.55.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, The Energy Select Sector SPDR Fund has a price-earnings ratio of 14.00 and a price-book ratio of 2.23.
+In terms of valuation, iShares MSCI EAFE Value ETF has a price-earnings ratio of 9.29 and a price-book ratio of 1.05.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.